appcircleio/appcircle-docusaurus/docs/emulator-simulator/android-app-emulator.md

 Appcircle online Android Emulator allows you to upload APK files and run them on an Android device in the browser without the need for Android Studio or any downloads.

-To use the Android Emulator, you need to have an APK file that is compatible with the x86 architecture.&#x20;
+To use the Android Emulator, you need to have an APK file that is compatible with the x86 architecture.;

 To start, click the Emulator/Simulator button from the left menu and then click the "Upload an APK" button.